 Division 1 — PIA pipelines

-8. Application for making, amending or revoking a declaration
+8. Application for making, amending or revoking declaration

 (1) A person may apply for a declaration under section 5 of the Act or for an amendment of, or the revocation of, such a declaration.

 (2) An application for a declaration under section 5 of the Act or for an amendment of, or the revocation of, such a declaration must include, or be accompanied by the following —